lnus/9x9_editor/README.md

 - [ ] Paste preview (This will be really really trickt I think)
 - [ ] Add better UX for uploading pastes

-## Issues

-- Multiple of items of the same type creates unexpected behaviour

 # Build Instructions (Mantine + Vite template)